ibandasca/python_init_project/README.md

-# python_init_project
+# Python init project

-This is a file that enables create a folder structure with the same name of the folder
+ℹ️ This is a file that enables create a folder structure with the same name of the folder